Rrawla2/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a collection of related information stored for use which is different from SQL which is a database management system, which lets you manipulate the data in the database.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key because every table needs a unique identifier field.

 - [ ] What is the name given to a table column that references the primary key on another table.

+The name given to a table column that references the primary key in another table is foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+In order to have a many to many relationship, there needs to be a bridge table created so that the information is not duplicated - only the related fields are present linking the files together.
+This should ideally be the ID fields from both tables.

 ## Minimum Viable Product